dyne/Zenroom/docs/article/views/decode_language_patterns.md

 The conclusion of this section is that the blockchain languages so far existing are designed with a product-oriented mindset, starting from the implementation of a virtual machine that can process OP_CODEs.
 Higher level languages build upon it, parsing higher level syntactics and semantics and compiling them into a series of OP_CODEs.
 This is the natural way most languages like ASM, C and C++ have evolved through the years.

 Arguably, a task-oriented mindset should be assumed when re-designing a new blockchain language for DECODE: that would be the equivalent of a human-centered research and design process.
 The opportunity for innovating the field lies in abandoning the OP_CODE approach and instead build an External Domain Specific Language [@fowler2010domain] using an existing grammar to do the Syntax-Directed Translation.
-The Semantic Model can be then a coarse-grained implementation that can sync computations with blockchain based deterministic conditionals.
+The Semantic Model can be then a coarse-grained implementation that can sync computations with blockchain-based deterministic conditionals.

 ## Bitcoin's SCRIPT